-Introduction
+1. Introduction

 According to a report published by the World Health Organization in 2020, breast cancer is the most widely recognized disease for tumor-related death, with over 685,000 deaths every year.
-Breast cancer is becoming more prevalent worldwide, with approximately 2.26 million new cases diagnosed each vear.
-Despite the existence of numerous treatment methods for breast cancer, such as radiotherapy and chemotherapy, these treatments have side effects on healthy cells.[1,2] Many recent studies have focused on the discovery of new drugs to treat breast cancer.[3,4] Although medicine has made significant progress, there are still several concerns that need to be addressed to improve cancer treatment.
-Nanotechnology is catalyzing a global revolution in the field of science.[5-9] Nanoparticles[10-12] possess well-defined and controllable physical and chemical properties, making them applicable in various health-related domains, including nutrition, medicine. targeted drug delivery, genetic engineering, and vaccine manufacturing.[13]
-They also exhibit significant potential for enhancing applications across diverse sectors, such as agriculture, consumer products, cosmetics, energy, and transportation.[14]
-Nanomedicines, which are compounds, nanometer-sized enhance the bioavailability of drugs in tissues, potentially improving the efficacy of systemically administered chemotherapeutic drugs.
-Selenium (Se) is a crucial micronutrient involved dietarv in various physiological functions[15, 16], including cancer prevention and immune response.[17]
+Breast cancer is becoming more prevalent worldwide, with approximately 2.26 million new cases diagnosed each year.
+Despite the existence of numerous treatment methods for breast cancer, such as radiotherapy and chemotherapy, these treatments have side effects on healthy cells [1,2].
+Many recent studies have focused on the discovery of new drugs to treat breast cancer [3,4].
+Although medicine has made significant progress, there are still several concerns that need to be addressed to improve cancer treatment.
+Nanotechnology is catalyzing a global revolution in the field of science [5-9].
+Nanoparticles [10-12] possess well-defined and controllable physical and chemical properties, making them applicable in various health-related domains, including nutrition, medicine, targeted drug delivery, genetic engineering, and vaccine manufacturing [13].
+They also exhibit significant potential for enhancing applications across diverse sectors, such as agriculture, consumer products, cosmetics, energy, and transportation [14].
+Nanomedicines, which are nanometersized compounds, enhance the bioavailability of drugs in tissues, potentially improving the efficacy of systemically administered chemotherapeutic drugs.
+Selenium (Se) is a crucial dietary micronutrient involved in various physiological functions [15,16], including cancer prevention and immune response [17].
 Selenium nanoparticles (SeNPs) exhibit the ability to selectively target cancer cells and exert synergistic anticancer effects [18,19], suggesting their potential in eliminating cancer cells.
-Silica nanoparticles (SiNPs) are another essential biocompatible and nontoxic nanoparticle, widely utilized in biological and other applications due to their stable chemical structure, high sensitivity, reactive surface, large surface-tovolume ratios. and manageable biodegradability.[20,21] Se SiNPs and find applications in various medical fields, including bioimaging, diagnostics, medication delivery, and photodynamic therapy.
-SiNPs have demonstrated cytotoxic effects in various cancer cell lines.[22-29] In this study, we aimed to prepare hybrid material Se-SiNPs, expecting to leverage their synergistic properties in the biotechnology and biopharmaceutical industry.
-Both SiNPs and SeNPs exhibit biocompatible effects with minimal harm in physiological conditions.
-This marks the first instance of producing and using hybrid Se-SiNPs nanoparticles for evaluating their in vitro cytotoxic effects on the breast cancer cell line MCF-7.
-We conducted the assessment using a time and concentration-dependent MTT assay.
-The hybrid nanocomposite was developed by grafting 3aminopropyl trimethoxysilane (APTS) into SiNPs and covering them with SeNPs.
-We characterized and studied this nanoparticle's cellular toxicity and anticancer efficacy on cancer cell lines, as depicted in Figure 1.
+Silica nanoparticles (SiNPs) are another essential biocompatible and nontoxic nanoparticle, widely utilized in biological and other applications due to their stable chemical structure, high sensitivity, reactive surface, large surface-to-volume ratios, and manageable biodegradability [20,21].
+Se and SiNPs find applications in various medical fields, including bioimaging, diagnostics, medication delivery, and photodynamic therapy.
+SiNPs have demonstrated cytotoxic effects in various cancer cell lines [22-29].

+In this study, we aimed to prepare hybrid material Se-SiNPs, expecting to leverage their synergistic properties in the biotechnology and biopharmaceutical industry.
+Both